Angelique-guisse/Angelique-guisse/README.md

 ## 👋 Hi, I’m @Angelique-guisse
-- 👀 I’m interested in UI, Canva and all kinds of Design
+- 👀 I’m interested in UI/UX, Canva and all kinds of Design
 - 🌱 I’m currently learning Web Development